Making Black Tea - Stage 4 - Drying

 After drying the tea is sifted but that story will follow next time.

-A 100 year old dryer still in Operation.
-Click on the picture to read about it
+A 100 year old tea dryer still in Operation.
+Click HERE to read about it